rapportive-oss/ampex/README.markdown

-The Ampex (&X) library provides a Metavariable X that can be used in conjunction with the unary ampersand to create anonymous blocks in a slightly more readable way than the default.
+The Ampex (`&X`) library provides a Metavariable X that can be used in conjunction with the unary ampersand to create anonymous blocks in a slightly more readable way than the default.
 It was inspired by the clever `Symbol#to_proc` method which handles the most common case very elegantly, and discussion with Sam Stokes who created an earlier version.

-At its simplest, &X can be used as a drop-in replacement for `Symbol#to_proc`:
+At its simplest, `&X` can be used as a drop-in replacement for `Symbol#to_proc`:

     [1,2,3].map &X.to_s
       # => ["1", "2", "3"]

-However the real strength in the library comes from allowing you to call methods:
+However the real strength in the library comes from allowing you to call methods with arguments:

     [1,"2",3].select &X.is_a?(String)
       # => ["2"]